aimacode/aima-java/aima-core/README.md

   `aima.core.environment.nqueens.NQueensFunctionFactory.NQResultFunction`.
 * if you need to do an informed search, you should create a heuristic function which implements the `Function<Object, Double>` interface.
-  For the NQueens problem, you need to write something like `aima.core.environment.nqueens.QueensToBePlacedHeuristic`.

 that is all you need to do (unless you plan to write a different search than is available in the code base).